 - (i) A pothole two (2) inches or more in depth covering one (1) square foot or more in area.
 Potholes must be repaired within the time frame indicated on the notice of violation.
 During winter months a temporary patch must be provided and maintained until permanent repairs can be performed.
-Materials used for cold patching must be approved by the Zoning Officer. - (ii) A rut two (2) inches or more in depth. - (iii) A fault with a one (1) inch or greater difference in elevation. - (iv) A crack one-half (1/2) inch or greater in width - (v) Settlement or sinking one (1) inch or greater in depth. - (vi) Disintegration covering a one (1) square yard or greater area or any other condition that is determined by the Zoning Officer to be a hazard.
+Materials used for cold patching must be approved by the Village Administrator or their designee. - (ii) A rut two (2) inches or more in depth. - (iii) A fault with a one (1) inch or greater difference in elevation. - (iv) A crack one-half (1/2) inch or greater in width. - (v) Settlement or sinking one (1) inch or greater in depth. - (vi) Disintegration covering a one (1) square yard or greater area or any other condition that is determined by the Village Administrator or their designee to be a hazard.

 (2) The Village shall notify the owner and/or occupant of any violations of this subsection.
 Such notification shall indicate the nature of the hazard and an amount of time given to correct same.
 Time to comply shall not exceed a maximum of thirty (30) days during the construction season.
-Upon receipt of said notice, such owner and/or occupant shall notify the Zoning Officer in writing of his plans for corrective action.
-A striping plan will be required whenever a parking lot is to be overlaid, sealcoated, or restriped.
+Upon receipt of said notice, such owner and/or occupant shall notify the Village Administrator or their designee in writing of his plans for corrective action.
+A striping plan will be required whenever a parking lot is to be overlaid, seal coated, or restriped.